keu/docs/astro/resource-reference-azure.md

 Astro supports the following Azure regions:

+- Australia East
+- Canada Central
 - Central US
 - East US
+- West Europe
 - West US 3
-- Canada Central
-- West Europe

 Modifying the region of an existing Astro cluster isn't supported.
 If you're interested in a region that isn't on this list, contact [Astronomer support](https://support.astronomer.io).